-- The R6GF Gas / Electric unit is designed to operate from a 24 VAC Class II control circuit.
+These Gas / Electric units are designed to operate with a 24 VAC Class II control circuit.
 The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
-Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment. - The R6GF unit uses a special 2 speed compressor to achieve a high level of efficiency in a compact frame.
-A 2 stage cooling/2 stage heating 24V thermostat can be used with this unit.
-See Figure 13 & 14 (pages 30 - 31). - The low voltage wires must be properly connected to the units low voltage terminal block.
+Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment.

+- These units use a special 2 speed compressor to achieve a high level of efficiency in a compact frame.
+A 2 stage cooling / 2 stage heating 24V thermostat should be used with this unit.
+See Figure 10 (page 28). - The low voltage wires must be properly connected to the units low voltage terminal block.
 Route 24V control wires through the gas furnace side of the unit.
-Recommended wire gauge and wire lengths for typical thermostat connections are listed in Table 4.

-• The thermostat should be mounted about 5 feet above the floor on an inside wall.
+Recommended wire gauge and wire lengths for typical thermostat connections are listed in Table 4 (page 12). - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.